infotroph/efrhizo/efhrizo-log.md

 ...Why are so many of these "multiple calibrations" messages listing numbers that look identical?
 A typical example:
 	`[1] "EF2012_T096_L100_2012.10.25_103258_006_MDM.jpg : multiple cals.
 PxSizeH:  0.022663, 0.022663, 0.022663, 0.022663 , PxSizeV:  0.022026, 0.022026, 0.022026, 0.022026"`
 Those pixel sizes look identical to me and they should to `strip.tracing.dups()` as well.
 Investigating...
 And here's the place where I compare PxSizeV against PxSizeH[1] instead of PxSizeV[1].
 Fixed that, rebuilt RhizoFuncs package, reran cleanup scripts, calibration messages dropped dramatically from 1041 to 327 lines in 2010 and from 6430 to 2338 lines in 2012.
 That's still a lot of errors, but much better!

+A sidetrack: Spent a while documenting what I can see of the file format for WinRhizo patterns files.
+Not yet reverse-engineered well enough to reconstruct the trace images confidently outside of WinRhino, but it's a start.
+See `notes/patfile-notes.txt` for details.